LineageOS/android_device_oppo_f1f/README.md

-Copyright 2015 - The CyanogenMod Project
+Copyright 2016 - The CyanogenMod Project

-Device configuration for Oppo R7 Plus.
+Device configuration for Oppo F1.